- CHS 1966-1969

-ARIA-award winning actor, singer, musician, screen composer/songwriter, fire eater, magician, tap dancer, juggler, props builder, One Man Band.
+- ARIA-award winning actor, singer, musician, screen composer, songwriter, fire-eater, magician, tap dancer, juggler, One Man Band.

 Throughout the 1980s and 1990s, Mic toured across Australia, Britain, USA, New Zealand and Asia, delighting audiences of all ages with his unique and entertainment-packed shows.
-He recorded several more albums and worked across the board in theatre, music, cabaret, TV and film.
-More recently, Mic launched the Mic Conway’s National Junk Band, successfully touring and recording unique music and entertainment.
+He recorded several more albums and worked in theatre, music, cabaret, TV and film.
+He launched the Mic Conway’s National Junk Band, successfully touring and recording unique music and entertainment.

 Film and television productions include Coca Cola Kid, Molly, Vietnam, Play School, Mr Squiggle, House of Fun, Vaudeville, Come in Spinner, The Wiggles Movie, the Humphrey Bear TV series, Long Way To The Top and writing the music for the ABC series Bad Cop.